 - Now, let it simmer for at least an hour or so on the lowest possible flame.
 Do not forget to stir in between.

-- Also, keep scraping the milk solids which gets collected on the sides and add these back to the milk.
+- Also, keep scraping the milk solids which get collected on the sides, and add these back to the milk.

 - When milk has sufficiently thickened, add powdered rock sugar and continue cooking for 8 to 10 minutes more.

-- Add 1 tablespoon milk to the saffron and muddle it.
-This helps in extracting the golden yellow colour of saffron.
+- Add 1 tablespoon of milk to the saffron and muddle it.
+This helps in extracting the golden yellow color of saffron.

 - Switch off the flame.
 Add cardamom powder, saffron milk, and raisins.

 - Once at room temperature, keep it in the refrigerator.